 Immunoprophylaxis can involve active immunization using vaccines and passive immunization.

-A vaccine for hepatitis E is now available in some countries outside the US.
+A vaccine for hepatitis E is not available in the US but is available in China.

 No product exists for immunoprophylaxis of HCV or HDV.
 However, prevention of HBV infection prevents HDV infection.
 The propensity of HCV for changing its genome hampers vaccine development.